KostyaJRZ/TWRP_device_xiaomi_onclite/README.md

-TWRP Device Tree for Xiaomi Redmi 7/Y3
+OrangeFox Device Tree for Xiaomi Redmi 7/Y3
 ======================================

 The Xiaomi Redmi 7 (codenamed _"onclite"_) and Xiaomi Y3 (codenamed _"onc"_) is a mid-range smartphone from Xiaomi.